gbadev-org/tonc/content/pages/affine.md

 Affine transformations include rotation and scaling, but *also* shearing.
 This is why I object to the name “Rot/Scale”: that term only refers to a special case, not the general transformation.
 It is akin to calling colors shades of red: yes, reds are colors too, but not all colors are reds, and to call them that would give a distorted view of the subject.

 As I said, there are three basic 2d transformations, though you can always describe one of these in terms of the other two.
-The transformations are: rotation (**R**), scaling (**S**) and shear (**H**).
-Table 10.1 shows what each of the transformations does to the regular metroid sprite.
+The transformations are: rotation (**R**), scaling (**S**) and shear (**H**). {*@tbl:transformation_matrices_and_their_inverses} shows what each of the transformations does to the regular metroid sprite.
 The black axes are the normal base vectors (note that *y* points down!), the blue axes are the transformed base vectors and the cyan variables are the arguments of the transformation.
 Also given are the matrix and inverse matrix of each transformation.
 Why?
 You'll see.

 {*@eq:transformation_matrix_and_inverse}